Tag Archive for: Cilantro/Coriander

 Cucamelon

-A Cucamelon is a tiny watermelon lookalike originally from Central America that are enjoying their spot in the limelight.
-Home gardeners are captivated with the look of these jewel-like melons and then often fall completely in love with their crisp, crunchy, cucumber-tinged-with-lime flavor.
+A Cucamelon is a tiny watermelon lookalike originally from Central America that is enjoying its spot in the limelight.
+Home gardeners are captivated by the look of these jewel-like melons and then often fall completely in love with their crisp, crunchy, cucumber-tinged-with-lime flavor.

-After you’ve gotten your fill of fresh cucamelon in salads, salsas, as appetizers in bowls of assorted olives and as garnishes for high-brow Martinis, save some for the winter months with this delightful pickled cucamelon recipe!
+After you’ve gotten your fill of fresh cucamelon in salads, salsas, appetizers in bowls of assorted olives, and as garnishes for high-brow Martinis, save some for the winter months with this delightful pickled cucamelon recipe!

 Here’s what could come out of your garden for this recipe – Dill, Coriander and of course Cucamelon!